- Categories Urban & Landscape

 - Budget £18m

 A major new public park for the City of London, Exchange Square is re-imagined as a bucolic landscape and generously planted green space, suspended above the tracks of Liverpool Street Station.
-The incision of a meandering line through the landscape derives a new, more natural topography for the site.
-It will provide opportunities for rest and relaxation at the heart of Broadgate – a unique place in the City, where nature and culture are in balance.
+Unfolding across several levels to create a more natural topography for the site, it will provide opportunities for rest and relaxation at the heart of Broadgate, and a unique place in the City where nature and culture are in balance.

 Helping the city to breathe